Sriram-murugesan/Yzone-1st-prg/README.md

 - RESTful API with JWT-based authentication
 - MongoDB integration for data persistence
 - Decision and User models with proper validation
-- AI integration for retrospective analysis
+- AI integration for retrospective analysis using DeepSeek LLM via Ollama
 - Secure input validation and error handling

 ### Frontend (Angular)